Hans Halvorson Physics, Logic, Philosophy

 1921

-• Establishment of the Institute for Theoretical Physics in Copenhagen (now named the Niels Bohr Institute)
+• Establishment of the Institute for Theoretical Physics in Copenhagen

-• Paul Ehrenfest visits Copenhagen for the first time.
+• Paul Ehrenfest visits Copenhagen for the first time

 1922

-• December 10: NB is awarded the Nobel Prize in Physics “for his services in the investigation of the structure of atoms and of the radiation emanating from them.”
+• December 10: B is awarded the Nobel Prize in Physics “for his services in the investigation of the structure of atoms and of the radiation emanating from them.”
 Nobel Prize details can be found on the official Nobel Prize website.

 • June 19: Birth of Aage (son), who would also win a Nobel Prize in physics